 Twelve residential sororities and eleven residential fraternities are affiliated with the University of Oregon.
-Each house corporation establishes stringent safety rules for the sororities and fraternities.
+Each house corporation establishes stringent safety rules for the fraternities and sororities.
 Officers from UOPD are frequently invited to the chapter houses to discuss safety.

-Many other students live in privately-owned housing close to the campus.
-The university's Campus Partners group meets biannually, or more often if the need arises, to address issues that arise in residential areas near campus.
-Task force members include students, administrators, police officials and neighborhood representatives.
+Many other students live in privately owned housing close to the campus.
+The university's campus partners group meets biannually, or more often if the need arises, to address issues that arise in residential areas near campus.
+Task force members include students, administrators, police officials, andneighborhood representatives.